2014 Icons of Britain 16 Days/15 Nights]

 This morning take a guided tour around central Edinburgh, which is divided between the gracious, wide streets of the 200-year-old Georgian New Town and the compact medieval Royal Mile in the Old Town.
 Visit Edinburgh Castle to view the Scottish Crown Jewels and the Stone of Scone.
 On August 1 to 15 departures, seats are reserved for the Royal Edinburgh Military Tattoo.

-Journey through the Scottish Borders, stopping Gretna Green before driving into the Lake District National Park.
+Journey through the Scottish Borders, stopping at Gretna Green before driving into the Lake District National Park.
 See the charming hills and valleys that inspired William Wordsworth’s poetry and enjoy lunch in the quaint village of Grasmere.
 Check in to your elegant lakeside hotel and you are free to browse and dine on your own.

 See heathery moors, flower-filled meadows and ancient stone villages of the Yorkshire Dales.
 Take a guided tour around York and walk to York Minster to visit the great medieval cathedral.
 Dine in a historic pub and explore narrow medieval streets on a fun ghost walking tour.